JavaScript is required

 What should I do if I receive a letter of demand?

-It can be hard to know whether the debt is yours, and whether the correct amount is being claimed, especially if the debt has been ‘sold’ by the creditor to another party, such as a debt collection agency.
+Sometimes it can be hard to know whether the debt is yours, and whether the correct amount is being claimed.
+This may especially be the case if the debt has been ‘sold’ by the creditor to another party, such as a debt collection agency.

 If a creditor has contacted you about a debt you think you do not owe, or if you disagree with the amount being claimed, you have a right to dispute the debt or the amount of the debt.